Secondary Hypertension: What Every Patient Should Know

 When to Seek Evaluation

-You should discuss secondary hypertension screening with your doctor if you have resistant high blood pressure that doesn't respond well to medications.
+Discuss secondary hypertension screening with your doctor if you have resistant high blood pressure that doesn’t respond well to medications.
 Young adults with any degree of high blood pressure deserve evaluation, as secondary causes are surprisingly common in this age group.

 Sudden onset of severe high blood pressure, especially with symptoms like headaches, chest pain, or vision changes, requires immediate medical attention.
 These situations might indicate a medical emergency requiring prompt treatment.